WhoTHU/Adversarial_camou/README.md

 * TensorboardX 2.5.1

 #### 2. Preparation
+The data and checkpoints are shared by [Google Drive](https://drive.google.com/file/d/1Uddyu5pjFymjX66AA4HnEKk3fA7r8UVT/view).
+You need to download it and place the *data* folder in the root directory of this project.
+If you want to evaluate the checkpoints, place the *results* folder in the root directory and follow the instructions in the section of [Evaluation](# 4.
+Evaluation).

-You need to download the yolov3 weights by
+If you are going to use yolov3, you need to download its weights by
 ```
 ./arch/weights/download_weights.sh
 ```